Thinking about retirement in Portugal or Costa Rica? Here is a detailed guide that will help you make the right choice.

 However, you should schedule a scouting tour to understand how the two nations compare and contrast.
 That said, moving to Portugal or Costa Rica is bold and will require you to weigh the advantages and disadvantages.

-Whenever you are ready, our experts at Viv Europe will be more than happy to make your transition effortless.
-Consider joining our Facebook Group – All About Portugal For Expats, and interact with others who have been through a similar journey before.
+Whenever you are ready, book a free consultation with our experts at Viv Europe.
+We’re more than happy to make your transition effortless.
+Also consider joining our Facebook Group – All About Portugal For Expats, and interact with others who have been through a similar journey before.
 See you soon!